P0p0vsk1/wpd_dl/README.md

 ```

-You will be prompted to enter the category and number of pages you want to scrape.
+You will be prompted to enter the category and number of pages you want to download.

-The script will then extract all `.mp4` links from the specified pages and prompt you to download them.
-If you choose to download the files, they will be saved in a new directory named `wpd_{category}_{pages}`.
-If the directory already exists, the files will be saved in it instead.

-If you choose not to download the files, the script will save the links to a text file named `wpd_{category}_{pages}.txt`.
+If you choose not to download the files, the script will save the links to a text file.

 Disclaimer
 ----------